 Now it’s time to show what you’ve done or achieved up to now, and how this makes you the perfect fit for the role in question (including any standout achievements or stats to back this up).

-Don’t forget to relate these to the key skills or knowledge that have been set out in the job description, and use the extra space to elaborate on these – don’t just repeat what’s in your CV word for word.
+Don’t forget to relate these to the key skills or knowledge that have been set out in the job description and use the extra space to elaborate on these.
+Don’t just repeat your CV word for word.

-Alternatively, are you involved in any sports teams where you’ve worked closely with and/or motivated others?
+- Are you involved in any societies or sports teams where you’ve worked closely with and motivated others?

-As editor of the university newspaper, I was responsible for overseeing the production of more than 40 issues, including sourcing exciting new contributors and managing strict budgets.
+As editor of the university newspaper, I was responsible for overseeing the production of over 40 issues, including sourcing exciting new contributors and managing strict budgets.
 In that time, the paper won several awards for its investigation into X.

-- If you’re currently working and applying for another job – you’ll have already mentioned the general areas you have experience in, but now it’s time to highlight the impact you’ve made, such as the breadth of responsibilities you've undertaken:
+If you’re currently working and applying for another job, you’ll have already mentioned the general areas you have experience in, but now it’s time to highlight the impact you’ve made.

-After just a few months of completing the company’s grad scheme, I was promoted to the role of account manager for a number of clients across different sectors, involving planning, implementing, and reporting on all of their paid display activity.
+After just a few months of completing the company’s graduate scheme, I was promoted to the role of account manager for several clients across different sectors, involving planning, implementing, and reporting on all their paid display activity.
 While it was challenging, I’ve continued to meet key targets.
 My ability to manage clients’ expectations satisfactorily was pulled out as a key strength in a recent client review survey.

-- Or being part of a project that’s been big news in your field, such as:
+Or being part of a project that's been big news in your field.